8 Best Things to Do in Berat, Albania

 3. Discover Mangalem Quarter

-The 2,400-yeard-old city of Berat is home to Ottoman-style houses and many windows, which is why Berat is known as the City of a Thousand Windows.
+The 2,400-yeard-old city is home to Ottoman-style houses and many windows, which is why Berat is known as the City of a Thousand Windows.
 We suggest enjoying a delicious breakfast at Shtëpia e Kafes Gimi on Boulevard Republika, visiting Xhamia Mbret mosque, and then exploring the charming neighborhood of Mangalem.

 TIP